Grant Wood: Career

-Grant Wood Area Education Agency, one of Iowa's nine regional Area Education Agencies established in 1974, which is serving Eastern Iowa, was named after Grant Wood.
+In 1934, Wood was offered a position working and teaching in Iowa City as Director of a New Deal Public Works of Art Project (PWAP).
+While headquartered in Iowa City and associated with the University of Iowa, he assisted other artists and art students in producing a set of murals for Iowa State University in Ames, Iowa.
+Once his PWAP concluded in 1934, the University of Iowa offered Wood a three-year-term as an Associate Professor of Fine Art.
+He taught painting at the university's School of Art until 1941.
+During that time, Wood supervised mural painting projects, mentored students including Elizabeth Catlett, produced a variety of his own works, and became a key part of the university's cultural community.

 Work

-Wood was an active painter from an extremely young age until his death, and although he is best known for his paintings, he worked in a large number of media, including lithography, ink, charcoal, ceramics, metal, wood and found objects.
+Wood was an active painter from an extremely young age until his death, and although best known for his paintings, Wood worked in a large number of media, including lithography, ink, charcoal, ceramics, metal, wood and found objects.

-Throughout his life, he hired out his talents to many Iowa-based businesses as a steady source of income.
+Throughout his life, Wood hired out his talents to many Iowa-based businesses as a steady source of income.
 This included painting advertisements, sketching rooms of a mortuary house for promotional flyers and, in one case, designing the corn-themed décor (including chandelier) for the dining room of a hotel.

 Regionalism

 Wood is associated with the American movement of Regionalism, which was primarily situated in the Midwest, and advanced figurative painting of rural American themes in an aggressive rejection of European abstraction.

 Wood was one of three artists most associated with the movement.
 The others, John Steuart Curry and Thomas Hart Benton, returned to the Midwest in the 1930s due to Wood's encouragement and assistance with locating teaching positions for them at colleges in Wisconsin and Missouri, respectively.
-Along with Benton, Curry, and other Regionalist artists, Wood's work was marketed through Associated American Artists in New York for many years.
+Along with Benton, Curry, and other Regionalist artists, his work was marketed through Associated American Artists in New York for many years.
 Wood is considered the patron artist of Cedar Rapids, and his childhood country school is depicted on the 2004 Iowa State Quarter.